Full-time night shift for 40 hours per week. Shifts run from 12 Midnight to 8:30 AM.

 - May be exposed to infectious waste, diseases, conditions, etc.

 - Interacts with residents, staff, partners, as well as government/community agencies and personnel

 - Manual dexterity required to use desktop computer and peripherals

 - Physical activity including walking, standing, sitting

-Email resume and cover letter to Raeleen Viklund, Human Resources Manager at raeleen.viklund@
+Email resume and cover letter to Raeleen Viklund, Human Resource Manager at raeleen.viklund@